 Sexual Misconduct Reporting

 Reports can be submitted electronically or in person.
-Electronic submissions are sent to the Dean of Students Office and copied to the Title IX Coordinator, Dr. Nancy Berner, Associate Provost (931.598.1172, Walsh Ellett 104).
+Electronic submissions are sent to the Dean of Students Office, the Sewanee Police Department and copied to the Title IX Coordinator, Dr. Nancy Berner, Vice Provost (931.598.1172, Walsh Ellett 104).

 All submissions are reviewed and investigated.